Fort Lauderdale Rear End Car Accident Lawyers and Law Firm

 SHOWING TANGIBLE DAMAGES

 The damage to a person’s automobile is generally easy to demonstrate with an estimate from an auto body shop.
-If a person receives an injury due to a rear-end auto accident, then medical bills can serve to show out of pocket expenses.
+If a person receives an injury due to a rear-end auto accident, then medical bills can serve to show out-of-pocket expenses.
 When there is lost time from work, an employer can provide documents showing the amount of money that the victim was unable to earn because of their time away from the job.
-After a person returns to their employment, if they are unable to perform in the ways that they were able to prior to the collision, that evidence can be submitted to show a potential future earnings lost.
+After a person returns to their employment, if they are unable to perform in the ways that they were able to prior to the collision, that evidence can be submitted to show potential future earnings lost.

 DAMAGES FOR PAIN AND SUFFERING

-Factors considered by insurance adjusters, attorneys and other legal professionals include:
+Factors considered by insurance adjusters, attorneys, and other legal professionals include:

 • How severe an injury is (scraps vs. broken bones)